riyad/android-backup/README.md

 If you haven't given a backup directory it will ask you if it should generate one for you.

 If you have an older backup already you can use it to speed up the backup process.
-Rsync will automatically find out what files to download leaving out those that have not changed in the mean time.
+Rsync will automatically find out what files to download leaving out those that have not changed in the meantime.

 ```shell
 cp -r previous-backup/ current-backup/